Coverage

 The main areas we review most often.

 The household picture can change quickly.
-These are the areas where a more thoughtful review tends to be most valuable.
+These are the areas where a more thoughtful review tends to protect people from thin assumptions, duplicated work, or coverage decisions made in isolation.

 Property